10 Amazing Scientific Facts that Will Blow your Mind

 Newborn babie

-As the baby grows and develops, some of these bones fuse together, resulting in a decrease in the total number of bones.
-By the time a person reaches adulthood, most of the cartilage in their body has turned into bone tissue, resulting in a lower bone count.
+When the baby continues to develop, some of these unformed bones become formed and fuse into the next bone making the total number of bones decrease.
+When a person becomes an adult, most of the cartilage in their body becomes bone tissue and allows for a lower bone count.

 enough DNA an average person to stretch from the sun to Pluto

-DNA, or deoxyribonucleic acid, is the hereditary material in almost everyone, whether humans or any other organism.
-There is another amazing scientific fact that will blow your mind.
-You know, there is enough DNA in the human body of an average person, when stretched end-to-end, is estimated to be about 93 billion miles or 150 billion kilometers long.
-This is far enough to stretch from the sun to Pluto and back 17 times.
+DNA, or deoxyribonucleic acid, is the genetic material found in nearly all organisms, including humans.
+However, here’s another incredible scientific fact that will amaze you.
+Did you know that there is enough DNA in the average human body, if stretched end-to-end, it is estimated to be 93 billion miles or 150 billion kilometers long?
+This is far enough to stretch from the sun to Pluto and back 17 times!

 reactions of metals with water

-This is because these elements have a low ionization energy, which means they readily give up an electron to become positively charged ions.
-When they react with water, they release hydrogen gas and form highly alkaline solutions, which can be potentially hazardous if not handled properly.
+This is due to the amazing scientific fact that these elements have a low ionization energy, meaning they will more easily give an electron to become positively charged ions.
+In reaction with water, they produce hydrogen gas and result in a very alkaline solution that can be dangerous if mishandled.

 blood cell

-Do you know this interesting science fact that the body of an adult human produces about 2.4 million red blood cells per second on average, mostly within the bone marrow.
-It takes 60 seconds for a single blood cell to complete the circuit of the body.
+Are you aware of this fascinating scientific fact that an adult human’s body will produce around 2.4 million red blood cells every second on average, and is primarily carried out in the bone marrow.
+It takes 60 seconds for one blood cell to travel the entire circuit of the body.

-This production is necessary to replace the approximately 1011 (100 billion) red blood cells that are lost or destroyed every day through normal bodily processes.
-Red blood cells play a vital role in carrying oxygen from the lungs to the body’s tissues, as well as helping to remove carbon dioxide from the body.
+Such production is required to replace the close to 1011 (100 billion) red blood cells that are either lost, destroyed or unused daily, through normal bodily function.
+Red blood cells are essential because they carry oxygen from the lungs to the tissues of the body as well as assisting with the elimination of carbon dioxide from the body.

 Interesting Babies facts

-Another interesting fact about babies, Approximately one in every 3,000 newborns is born with at least one tooth.
-These teeth are called natal teeth, and they can be fully formed or just small, soft nubs.
+Because of this, the blood volume of a newborn baby increases greatly during the first weeks, once the lungs begin to function, and the circulatory system begin to fulfill their role in supporting the body.
+Another interesting fact about babies: Approximaely 1 out of 3,000 newborns is born with at least one tooth.
+These are called natal teeth and may be fully formed or just small, soft nubs.

 Similar Posts